sohumseedhar-ucsd/cse15l-lab-reports/LabReport_1.md

 * The working directory when `ls Hello.java`, `ls Hello.class`, and `ls README` was `/home/lecture1`.
 * When the `ls` command was given with a path to a file as an argument, it simply resulted in the output of the name of the file given as an argument: `Hello.class`, `Hello.java`, `messages`, and `README`.
 * The output was not an error and was what we expected we to see.
-The only error we encountered when giving a path to file as an argument was that the file given as an argument had to be in the current working directory for the command to work.
+If the file is not in the current working directory, we can also provide the relative/absolute path of the file after `ls` to avoid performing multiple commands.

 ## `cat` Command With No Arguments: